-Edinburgh Fringe reviews, from Julia Masli to Strategic Love Play
+Our latest Edinburgh Fringe reviews, from Julia Masli to Strategic Love Play

 Listen to Krystal Evans’s life story and it’s hard to imagine how the US comic could turn this into a comedy routine.
 Evans grew up in a little town called Sequim in Washington State.
 She was “straight-up poor”; her mother was mentally unwell.
 Then, when Evans was 14 years old, her house burnt down.
 Though covered in burns, she survived.
 Her sister did not.

 It’s one hell of a tale to tell.
 And, speaking with her signature dry delivery (or “resting sarcastic voice”, as she calls it), Evans somehow finds a conduit to laughs in her “really f***ed-up childhood” – yes, her mother drove drunk, but she was really good at it!
 Comedy is found at every turn, even in the blaze.
-We’re shown the local newspaper cover declaring the death of her sister, a genuinely sombre moment until Evans focuses on the coupons sequestered on the next page.
+We’re shown the local newspaper cover declaring the death of her sister – a genuinely sombre moment until Evans focuses on the coupons sequestered on the next page.

-That’s not to say that Evans downplays the severity of what happened, nor the complexity of her feelings on it.
+That’s not to say that Evans downplays the severity of what happened, or the complexity of her feelings about it.
 You’d understand Evans for telling her story with a simple survivor narrative, but she isn’t afraid to explore the dark stuff.
-When she wonders aloud if her narcissistic mother could have started the fire deliberately, the audience holds their breath.
+When she wonders aloud whether her narcissistic mother could have started the fire deliberately, the audience holds its breath.
 It sums up Evans’s Fringe debut: self-assured, potent, shocking.

 Strategic Love Play – Roundabout @ Summerhall ★★★☆☆